 The EPS was contacted by a school dealing with a sudden death, as a result of a suicide.
 An initial, priority visit allowed the EP to assess the needs of the school community.
-A member of the EPS team worked with individuals as well as groups of staff and pupils, using counselling skills to enable them to express and work through their emotions and move forward.
+A member of the EPS team worked with individuals as well as groups of staff and pupils, supporting them to express and work through their emotions and move forward.
 This work took place over time, with on-going monitoring of the situation.